peachdocs/docs/en-US/howto/documentation.md

 -: faqs
 ```

-These name are the same as the directores' name.
+These name are the same as the directory's name.

 Then you create a section for each of these name, and the order of these sections does not matter: